ManasVerma007/exp-instrumentation-amplifier-iitk/experiment/procedure.md

 5. Click on the graph button to plot th graph. <br>
 6. fill the table given below.<br>
 7. Repeat the experiment for another type of voltage by clicking the input type of voltage .<br>
-8. Click on the print button to obtin the all data.
+8. Click on the print button to obtain  all the  data.